-Summary
+Summary 2020

-- Land Bank has seven (7) board members - The Board shall consist of seven (7) Members.
+- Land Bank has six (6) board members - The Board shall consist of seven (7) Members.
 The Board may add or subtract members, upon duly adopted resolution, provided that the Board remains an odd number of members, not less than five (5) nor more than nine (9), and provided that all members above five (5) be qualified and jointly appointed by the Chemung County Executive and the Mayor of the City of Elmira.
 Each Member shall serve a three (3) year term and continue to hold office until his or her successor is appointed and has been elected and qualified.
 Each member shall serve without compensation.
 Vacancies in the Board occurring otherwise than by expiration of term shall be filled for the unexpired term.
-The members of the Board shall be appointed as follows: - (a) The Director of Chemung County Real Property Tax Services (and/or the Chemung County Treasurer), appointed by the Chemung County Executive; - (b) One (1) member of the Chemung County Industrial Development Agency, appointed by the Executive Director thereof; - (c) One (1) member from the Chemung County Legislature, appointed by the Chairperson thereof; - (d) One (1) member appointed by the Mayor the City of Elmira and confirmed by the Elmira City Council; - (e) One (1) Member from the Chemung County Planning Department or City of Elmira Community Development, appointed jointly by the Chemung County Executive and the Mayor of the City of Elmira. - (f) Two (2) at-large Members appointed jointly by the Chemung County Executive and Mayor of the City of Elmira, with an initial term to expire December 31, 2020, and three-year terms thereafter (5/16/2018 Amendment). - The Corporation hired Arbor Housing and Development to administer the land bank

-- Evaluate and select homes from the tax foreclosure list

-- Determine scope of work

-- Create budgets for each property

-- Monitor renovation and demolition progress

-- Work with a real estate agent to sell renovated homes

-- Present updates to the board

-- Maintain financial record keeping
+The members of the Board shall be appointed as follows:

+- (a) The Director of Chemung County Real Property Tax Services (and/or the Chemung County Treasurer), appointed by the Chemung County Executive; - (b) One (1) member of the Chemung County Industrial Development Agency, appointed by the Executive Director thereof; - (c) One (1) member from the Chemung County Legislature, appointed by the Chairperson thereof; - (d) One (1) member appointed by the Mayor the City of Elmira and confirmed by the Elmira City Council; - (e) One (1) Member from the Chemung County Planning Department or City of Elmira Community Development, appointed jointly by the Chemung County Executive and the Mayor of the City of Elmira. - (f) Two (2) at-large Members appointed jointly by the Chemung County Executive and Mayor of the City of Elmira, with an initial term to expire December 31, 2020, and three-year terms thereafter (5/16/2018 Amendment). - The Corporation hired Arbor Housing and Development to administer the land bank and - Evaluate and select homes from the tax foreclosure list - Determine scope of work - Create budgets for each property - Monitor renovation and demolition progress - Work with a real estate agent to sell renovated homes - Present updates to the board - Maintain financial record keeping - The land bank acquired 2 properties in 2020.
+Both properties were single family homes slated for renovations.
-- The land bank acquired 9 properties and 1 adjacent lot in 2018.
-Three properties were chosen to be demolished, six properties were selected to be renovated, and 1 lot was acquired which attached to a property slated for rehab.
-Of the renovated properties, four are single family properties and two are multi-family property.

-Acquisition Method Total Tax Foreclosure- County 10
+Acquisition Method Total

+Tax Foreclosure- County 1

+Cornerstone 70023 Holdings, LLC 1